Traditional games of India: Ancient era

 Kho-kho has been played since at least the fourth century BC.
 Kabaddi and kho-kho may have had certain aspects of their gameplay mentioned in the Mahabharata, which was written before 300 AD.
 Atya-patya is mentioned in the Naṟṟiṇai, written in 300 AD or before.
 Chaturanga is an ancient board game which experienced various modifications as it was transmitted from India toward Europe and became the modern game of chess.
 Some of these games were used for military training purposes; constant warfare between Indians/against invaders forced an emphasis on physical activities related to fighting.
 One example of this connection between sports and war was Abhimanyu's piercing of the Chakravyuha as depicted in the Mahabharata, which may have had a connection to the skills used in kabaddi and kho-kho.

 A few traditional Indian games have been noted for being similar to games in Southeast Asia, such as atya-patya, whose Indonesian variant gobak sodor is pictured here.

 Traditional Indian games served various purposes throughout and had various connections to Indian history; for example, certain aspects of the Bengali hopscotch game of ekka-dokka may have represented concepts of social division of property, kabaddi may have been used as a preparation for hunting, and the Bengali tag game of gollachut may have represented escape attempts by agricultural slaves during the Indus Valley Civilization.
 Hindu teachings placed emphasis on being physically fit, with the Kshatriya warrior caste in particular having to practice martial activities such as archery, while Buddhist teachings were more mixed; Buddha prohibited some traditional games which were considered to be causing negligence amongst people, though he himself played certain other games, such as archery and kabaddi.
 Buddhist monks, who generally shunned violence, adopted the use of Indian martial arts to protect themselves.
-Different activities were interrelated; the breathing aspects of kabaddi had connections with the pranayama breath-control techniques from yoga (with kabaddi having been practiced by Buddhist monks), and the martial art of kalaripayattu was practiced in tandem with atya-patya by soldiers in Kerala.
+Different activities were interrelated; the breathing aspects of kabaddi had connections with the pranayama breath-control techniques from yoga and the martial art of kalaripayattu was practiced in tandem with atya-patya by soldiers in Kerala.